Commercial Building Types

 What ownership should keep in view.

-Existing-shell review and TI release planning tied to actual field conditions.
+Existing-shell review and TI release planning tied to actual Georgetown field conditions — not the landlord's as-built drawings, which may not reflect the building as it stands.

-Interior systems, framing, finishes, and specialty scopes coordinated in the same sequence.
+Interior systems, framing, finishes, and specialty scopes coordinated in the same sequence, with MEP coordination specific to each Georgetown occupancy type.

 Service detail